-A hunter may kill no more than four deer in a four-deer county during the 2020-2021 season.
-A hunter may use up to three either-sex permits and one deer management permit. - OR - Up to four either-sex permits.
+A hunter may harvest no more than four deer in a four-deer county during the 2022-23 season.
+A hunter may use four either-sex permits, four deer management permits, or any combination.

 DEER HUNTING HOURS

 Hours are 30 minutes before sunrise to 30 minutes after sunset.